OrkhanDede/cqrs-clean-architecture/README.md

 - **PostgreSQL and Entity Framework**: Utilize PostgreSQL as the database backend, and Entity Framework for data access and manipulation.

 **Database Connection**:
-- To set up the database connection, edit the `appsettings.json` file and configure the PostgreSQL connection string as follows:
+- To set up the database connection, edit the `appsettings.json` file and configure the PostgreSQL connection string

+**Build and Run**:
+- requirements
+   - .NET 5.
+   - Visual studio 2019 +
+   - PostgreSQL 15 +

 **Key Library**: This project utilizes the [MediatR library](https://github.com/jbogard/MediatR), a powerful library for implementing the Mediator pattern in C# applications, to simplify command and query handling.